sovarantonia/device_management_system/README.md

 A full-stack application for managing company devices and their assignments to users.

+The application demo video can be found here, `demo-video.mp4`.

 The repository contains:
 - `backend/` - ASP.NET Core Web API
 - `frontend/` - Angular application